daaronr/micro-giving-pub/osborne_rubinstein_notes/chapter1_britt.md

 A: No, reflexivity is a property (a characteristic) of the *relation* $R$ (where this 'relation' could be 'greater than', 'smaller than', 'equal', 'having the same number of elements', 'preferred to', etc.)

 It holds where an object always "relates to itself".
 For example, in standard maths the relationship  'greater than or equal to ($\geq$) is reflexive, while the relationship $\gt$ is *not* reflexive.
 For any number $x$ the statement $x \geq x$ is true (e.g., $10 \geq 10$ is true because $10=10$).
 However, the statement $x>x$ is false ... obviously a number cannot be greater than itself!
 (Only the Queen can exceed her own greatness.)

+Britt: Hmmmm, why is $10 \geq 10$ true???
+How could 10 possibly be greater than 10?
+Shouldn't the only correct statement be 10 = 10?

 > The property that for all alternatives x and y , distinct or not, either $x \succsim y$ or $y \succsim x$ , is called completeness.

 > A binary relation R on the set X is complete if for all members x and y of X , either $x R y$ or $y R x$ (or both).
 A complete binary relation is, in particular, reflexive: for every $x \in X$ we have $x R x$.

 Note that the authors are saying that the first property of the binary relationship, 'completeness' automatically ensures the second property 'reflexivity'.
 Equivalently (contrapositive statement) "a relationship that is not reflexive can not be complete."
 They don't give the proof of this in the main text.

+Britt: Sorry, I'm still not getting it.
+Why does 'completeness' automatically ensures the second property 'reflexivity'??

 <br>